atlas by clearpeople

 • Does the software integrate well with other tools we use?

-Microsoft SharePoint as a knowledge base
+Microsoft SharePoint as knowledge base software

 As most of our clients – and over a million companies worldwide – have invested in the Microsoft technology stack, Microsoft software is a practical option, so let’s discuss the pros and cons of using SharePoint for your internal knowledge base.